-Changes in diet and leading an active lifestyle are some natural ways your doctor will advise you to use to lower your blood pressure.
+Changing your diet and leading an active lifestyle are some natural ways your doctor will advise you to lower your blood pressure.
 However, sometimes controlling your salt intake and exercise may not give you the desired effects on your blood pressure levels.

 Several dietary mushrooms are known to have blood-pressure-lowering effects.
-The bioactive compounds present in mushrooms—specifically those that grow on birch trees—have been used in alternative and complementary medicine as a therapy for high blood pressure(1).
+The bioactive compounds in mushrooms—specifically those that grow on birch trees—have been used in alternative and complementary medicine as a therapy for high blood pressure(1).

 Many people consume medicinal mushrooms as a natural way to reduce blood pressure.
 However, people who have never used natural foods to improve their health may want to know, does Chaga lower blood pressure?

-Chaga mushrooms or Inonotus obliquus have been crowned as the king in the world of medicinal mushrooms for their many health benefits.
+Chaga mushrooms, or Inonotus obliquus, have been crowned as the king in the world of medicinal mushrooms for their many health benefits.
 Appearance-wise, they resemble a dark clump of dirt rather than a mushroom.
 The only distinguishing factor is their orange core.

-Does Chaga Lower Blood Pressure?
+Do Chaga Mushrooms Lower Blood Pressure?

 Chaga mushroom is a nutrient-dense superfood.
 It is rich in antioxidants, with an ORAC value(2) of over 146700.

 The Oxygen Radical Absorbancy Capacity determines the total antioxidant capacity of food, and Chaga is a powerhouse of antioxidants.

 Oxidative stress is the disturbance in the balance between reactive oxygen species (or free radicals) and the ability of the body to detox these reactive products.
 Superoxide dismutase(3) is one such enzyme that makes up the antioxidant defensive system in the body.

-The Chaga extract has blood cholesterol-lowering effects.
-An eight-week study(11) was conducted on experimental subjects who were asked to use the Chaga mushroom extract—this study proved that Chaga has the ability to reduce total cholesterol, bad cholesterol (or LDL), and triglyceride.
-The same Chaga mushroom powderstudy also reported an increase in the antioxidant levels.
+To prove the ability to lower cholesterol as one of the health benefits of Chaga, researchers conducted a human study.
+The eight-week study(11) was performed on experimental subjects using the Chaga mushroom extract—this study proved that Chaga could reduce total cholesterol, bad cholesterol (or LDL), and triglyceride.
+The same Chaga mushroom powder study also reported an increase in antioxidant levels.

 For people trying to figure out the answer to the question "does Chaga affect blood pressure in more than one way?" the answer is that Chaga plant extract treats blood pressure problems in multiple ways.
 For example, the Chaga high blood pressure-lowering effect is also linked to Nitric Oxide (NO).

-The Nitric Oxide produced after enjoying wild Chaga tea relaxes the muscles of the blood vessels which causes the vessels to widen.
-Through this simple process, consuming foods that have Chaga in them increases the blood flow and lowers blood pressure.
+The Nitric Oxide produced after enjoying Chaga tea relaxes the muscles of the blood vessels, which causes the vessels to widen.
+This simple process increases blood flow and lowers blood pressure.

 How To Take Chaga To Lower Blood Pressure?

 - Association between C-reactive protein and hypertension in healthy middle-aged men and women (7)https://journals.lww.com/coronary-artery/Abstract/2004/09000/Association_between_C_reactive_protein_and.6.aspx

-- Immunomodulatory Activity of the Water Extract from Medicinal Mushroom Inonotus obliquus, (9)https://doi.org/10.4489/MYCO.2005.33.3.158
+- Immunomodulatory Activity of the Water Extract from Medicinal Mushroom Inonotus obliquus, (9)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3774877/

-- Effect of the Inonotus Obliquus Polysaccharides on Blood Lipid Metabolism and Oxidative Stress of Rats Fed High-Fat Diet In Vivo.
-IEEE Xplore.
-(11)https://doi.org/10.1109/BMEI.2009.5305591
+- Effect of the Inonotus Obliquus Polysaccharides on Blood Lipid Metabolism and Oxidative Stress of Rats Fed High-Fat Diet In Vivo, (11)https://ieeexplore.ieee.org/document/5305591

-- Sun, J.-E., Ao, Z.-H., Lu, Z.-M., Xu, H.-Y., Zhang, X.-M., Dou, W.-F., & Xu, Z.-H. (2008).
-Antihyperglycemic and antilipidperoxidative effects of dry matter of culture broth of Inonotus obliquus in submerged culture on normal and alloxan-diabetes mice.Journal of Ethnopharmacology,118(1), 7–13.
-(12) https://doi.org/10.1016/j.jep.2008.02.030
+- Antihyperglycemic and antilipidperoxidative effects of dry matter of culture broth of Inonotus obliquus in submerged culture on normal and alloxan diabetes mice, (12)https://pubmed.ncbi.nlm.nih.gov/18434051/

-- Lu, Y., Jia, Y., Xue, Z., Li, N., Liu, J., & Chen, H. (2021).
-Recent Developments inInonotus obliquus (Chaga mushroom) Polysaccharides: Isolation, Structural Characteristics, Biological Activities and Application.Polymers,13(9), 1441.
-(13) https://doi.org/10.3390/polym13091441
+- Recent Developments in Inonotus obliquus (Chaga mushroom) Polysaccharides: Isolation, Structural Characteristics, Biological Activities and Application, (13)https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8124789/